jserv/amacc/README.md

     - but aggregate array declaration and initialization is yet to be supported e.g., `int foo[2][2] = { { 1, 0 }, { 0, 1 } };`

-The architecture support targets armv7hf with Linux ABI, verified on Raspberry Pi 2/3/4 with GNU/Linux.
+The architecture support targets armv7hf with Linux ABI, and it has been verified on Raspberry Pi 2/3/4 with GNU/Linux.

 ## Prerequisites
 * Code generator in AMaCC relies on several GNU/Linux behaviors, and it